I1138/AutoPing/README.md

 # AutoPing
-Python / Windows script to ping a range of ip adresses, and return wether they respond
+Python / Windows script to ping a range of ip adresses, coalate responses, and return active adresses.